What Is an RCS Message? Here’s What You Should Know [2023]

 cartoon person looking at their phone with question marks and the H1 “What’s the Future of RCS Messages?

-The future of the RCS message is up in the air.
+The future of the RCS message is up in the air but is promising in light of Apple's impending adoption of the feature.

-Although Android phones now largely have access to it, it is not taking off as quickly as some may have hoped and it seems unlikely to replace SMS (or iMessage) anytime soon.
+Although Android phones now largely have had access to it for a while, RCS didn't take off as quickly as some may have hoped.
+It still seems unlikely to replace SMS (or iMessage) anytime soon, although this may change as Apple users begin adopting it once Apple releases support for it.

-Apple Insider points out part of the adoption problem with RCS is that it’s not clear what devices are actually supported—probably because there are just simply so many Android devices out there.
+One report from Apple Insider suggested that part of the adoption problem with RCS is that it’s not clear what devices are actually supported—probably because there are just simply so many Android devices out there.
+(This article has since been removed from Apple Insider.)

-But likely the primary reason for the hesitating adoption is the obvious issue that Apple is unlikely to ever implement RCS in the near future—because they already have a similar solution that’s working very well for them in iMessage.
+But likely the primary reason for the hesitating adoption is the obvious issue that Apple offered no support for it—because they already had a similar solution that’s working very well for them in iMessage.
 (And the advantage of iMessage is that it works seamlessly across all iPhones and Apple devices.)

 RCS FAQ